 Designs are not considered true experiments if they do not include random assignment or control groups.
 When either of these conditions is not met, quasi-experimental designs can be used.
 These will be described in Chapter 17.

 Experimental designs can also be described according to the number of independent variables, or factors, within the design.
 A single-factor design has one independent variable with any number of levels.
 Also called a one-way design, such a study may include one or more dependent variables.
 Multi-factor designs contain two or more independent variables.

 Once a research question is formulated, the researcher must decide on the most effective design for answering it.
 Although experimental designs represent the highest standard in scientific inquiry for establishing a causal relationship between independent and dependent variables, they are not necessarily the best choice in every situation.
-When the independent variable cannot be manipulated by the experimenter, or when important extraneous factors cannot be controlled, an observational design may be more feasible (see ...
+When the independent variable cannot be manipulated by the experimenter, or when important extraneous factors cannot be controlled, an observational design ...